nuxt/nuxt/docs/content/4.examples/6.advanced/testing.md

 ---
-title: "Testing"
-description: "This example shows how to test your Nuxt application."
 toc: false
 ---

+# Testing

+This example shows how to test your Nuxt application.

 ::alert{type=info icon=👉}
 Learn more about [testing](/guide/going-further/testing).